lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 -	Cloudera Data Science Workbench (CDSW)
 -	Apache Sqoop Connectors

 In case we need to use them, we can add them in as add-on service.
-These are distributed as packages or cloudera manager parcels and they may be provided by Cloudera or by an independent software vender.
+These are distributed as packages or cloudera manager parcels and they may be provided by Cloudera or by an independent software vendor.

 Install Add-on Service from Parcel
 -------------------------------------